-The Robert Farnon Society web site – created by fans of the Canadian composer, conductor and musical arranger – has a review of the album, explaining the tracks are the opening theme for the show, “Commandos”, plus “Radio Location” (an early name for Radar) and “Searchlight” – the latter used frequently as links in Dan Dare’s fights with the Mekon and other miscreants.
+The Robert Farnon Society web site – created by fans of the Canadian composer, conductor and musical arranger – has a review of the album, explains the tracks are “Radio Location” the opening theme for the show, created by composer and pianist Clive Richardson, and “Commandos” and “Searchlight”, created by Charles Williams – the latter used frequently as links in Dan Dare’s fights with the Mekon and other miscreants.

 The Society says Vocalion included the tracks “just for fun” but hoped that they would provide some happy memories for the generation now rather disparagingly described as ‘silver surfers’.

 Unfortunately, the album is not currently available from Vocalion but copies can be found on amazon.co.uk.

 • COMMANDOS (composed by Charles Williams)

 • RADIO LOCATION (composed by Clive Richardson, who died in 1998)